Clash in Kansas over tax relief quickly coming to a head

 Republicans also argue that when voters heard that Kelly wouldn’t increase taxes, they saw it as a pledge that they wouldn’t pay more to the state.

-“We look forward to her honoring that commitment,” said Eric Stafford, a lobbyist for the Kansas Chamber of Commerce, which is backing the bill.
-“I don’t know how you can parse it any other way.”
+“I don’t know how you can parse it any other way,” said Eric Stafford, a lobbyist for the Kansas Chamber of Commerce, which is backing the bill.

-But Sen. Tom Holland, a northeast Kansas Democrat, said it’s no surprise that Republicans and their allies are “going to stretch” the governor’s no-tax-increase pledge.
+But Sen. Tom Holland, a northeast Kansas Democrat, said it’s no surprise that Republicans and their allies are “going to stretch” the governor’s no-tax-increase pledge and, “it’s not fair at all.”

 Projections from legislative researchers show that the state could not provide the proposed tax relief and boost spending on public schools and other parts of the budget as much as Kelly wants without facing a budget shortfall again in 2022.